glennski/video-in-banner/README.md

 ## Performance Considerations

 - Video file size should be kept under 2MB for optimal loading
+- Placeholder images should be optimized (recommended: under 100KB)
 - Target video duration: 10-30 seconds
 - Use video compression tools like HandBrake or FFmpeg